exodrifter/unity-python/README.md

 Setup
 =====
-Place the source of this project within a "Plugins" folder.
+Place the source of this project anywhere within your "Assets" folder.
 For convenience, you can use the latest `.unitypackage` release from the [releases][] page to do this.

 Then, go to `Edit > Project Settings > Player > Optimization` and select the `.NET 2.0` option for Api Compatability Level.
 If you do not take this step,